Rekhta (website): Aamozish

 Launched by the Foundation in 2017, Aamozish is an e-learning initiative that seeks to promote the Urdu script.

 Sufinama

 Sufinama is a Rekhta Foundation initiative that preserves and propagates 400 years of Sufi writing and philosophy.
-It also provides the largest online collection of Hazrat Amir Khusrau’s work and the translations of his Persian ghazals.
+It also provides the largest online collection of Hazrat Amir Khusrau's work and the translations of his Persian ghazals.

 Hindwi

 The Foundation also launched Hindwi, a website dedicated to Hindi literature, in July 2020.

+RekhtaLabs

+RekhtaLabs is the research wing of Rekhta, aimed at advancing NLP research for Urdu.

+Anjas

+The Foundation also launched Anjas, a Rajasthani website dedicated to Rajasthani language, art, literature and culture in October 2022.

+Rekhta Gujarati

+The Foundation launched Rekhta Gujarati, a literature initiative in Gujarati language in March 2024.

 Controversies

-The organization made changes in the Jashn-e-Rekhta event by replacing Urdu with the Hindustani language, although the organization was established for the promotion of Urdu literature through its portal.
+The organization made changes in the Jashn-e-Rekhta event by replacing Urdu with the Hindustani language, although the organisation was established for the promotion of Urdu literature through its portal.
 On 13 December 2019, it made official announcement during its sixth edition of the mehfil held at Major Dhyan Chand National Stadium.
-The posters, which were received by the event speakers mentioned "Jashn-e-Rekhta: The Biggest Celebration of Hindustani Language and Culture" (not mentioning "Urdu" word).
-Later, the Urdu speakers criticised the changes citing "It seems Jashn-e-Rekhta has surrendered to the powers that be".
+The posters, which were received by the event speakers, mentioned "Jashn-e-Rekhta: The Biggest Celebration of Hindustani Language and Culture" (not mentioning "Urdu" word).
+Later, the Urdu speakers criticised the changes, citing "It seems Jashn-e-Rekhta has surrendered to the powers that be".
 An Indian writer and journalist Ziya Us Salam called the changes unfavorable and linked it to the Delhi High Court's decision after it ordered the police "to cut down on “difficult” words in Urdu".
 An Indian poet Gauhar Raza subsequently called the changes "unfortunate" and "problematic".